wmhsky07/wmhsky07/README.md

-- 👋 Hi, I’m @wmhsky07
+- 👋 Hi, I’m Minghao Wu
 - 👀 I’m interested in Quant trading on options strategy.
-Most likely on VIX and momentum
+Most likely on VIX and momentum.
+I also tried some data analysing and mining.
-- 🌱 I’m currently learning Finance and Risk Management
+- 🌱 I’m currently learning Finance and Risk Management.
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking for position of pricing analyst/quant analyst/financial analyst
 - 📫 How to reach me @ +1 2165330011

 <!---